-Master's degree applicants must have a baccalaureate degree in physical education or related discipline from an accredited college or university.
+Master's degree applicants must have a baccalaureate degree in physical education, kinesiology, exercise science or related discipline from an accredited college or university.
 Preference is given to students who are licensed to teach physical education.
 Students also must meet the admission standards outlined in the Curry School of Education Admission Policies, which include a high standard of achievement during their undergraduate work (minimum of 3.0 GPA), a writing sample of between 5-10 pages from an academic course, and 2 outstanding recommendations.
 Note that recommendations should be solicited through the online application.
-Students are also required to submit one of the following:
+GRE scores are not required for this degree track.

 February 1 for the first review of applications.
 Applications will be accepted until June 1 on a space-available basis.
 Applicants must select “summer” as their term of entry.